zwave-js/node-zwave-js/docs/api/controller.md

 	  };
 ```

-For inclusion with _Security S2_, this includes callbacks into the application which are defined as follows:
+For inclusion with _Security S2_, callbacks into the application must be defined as part of the [driver options](#ZWaveOptions) (`inclusionUserCallbacks`).
+They are defined as follows:

 <!-- #import InclusionUserCallbacks from "zwave-js" -->